How to Build a Taxi App like Uber & What’s the Cost?

 Connecting Passenger to Driver

-Once a driver accepts the assigned ride, he or she is connected to the passenger.
-The passenger gets the driver’s details (taxi number, make of car, estimated time of arrival, driver rating, real-time location) and vice versa.
+The driver only knows the trip details if they take a new order.
+The passenger gets the driver’s details (taxi number, car make, estimated arrival time, driver rating, real-time location) and vice versa.
 This is the time when they discover each other’s locations so that the driver can start moving towards the pick-up point and the passenger can know the driver’s ETA.

 Payment

 This can be done in a number of ways.
-Digital payments are gaining in popularity, and digital payment integration must be an important component of your overall taxi app development costs.
-Your app should have the ability to acknowledge payments through QR codes, bank cards, mobile wallets, net banking, and good old cash.
+Digital payments are gaining popularity, and digital payment integration must be an important component of your overall taxi app development costs.
+Your app should be able to acknowledge payments through QR codes, bank cards, mobile wallets, net banking, and good old cash.
 (By the way, a custom QR code generator can help you create various QR Codes for your business.)

 Rating

-Once the trip is over, the passenger and driver get a chance to rate each other.
+Once the trip is over, the passenger and driver can rate each other.
 It’s helpful to keep the system transparent.
-A consistently good or bad rating for a driver will affect his or her future trips.
+A consistently good or bad rating for a driver will affect future trips.
 The highest-rated drivers can be rewarded with more rides and earn higher commissions.
 On the other hand, drivers with bad ratings can be warned and re-trained.
 It helps the company retain good drivers, train those who need improvement, and eliminate those who fail to display the expected levels of professionalism.

-Here we share our best practices, technical solutions, management tips, and every useful insight we’ve got while working on our projects
+Here, we share our best practices, technical solutions, management tips, and every helpful insight we’ve got while working on our projects.

 The Stages of Taxi App Development

-Planning to build a taxi app?
-Given Uber’s complex yet efficient workflow, one can easily be intimidated by this thought.
+Here, we’re talking about how to build a taxi app.
+Given Uber’s complex yet efficient workflow, this thought can be intimidating.
 However, your job will be simpler if you break it down into different stages, plan each component/module separately, and then hire taxi app development services to execute your plan.

 Stage 1: Market Research

-The first step of taxi application development is research, because every market has a different dynamic that changes over time.
+The first step of Uber-like taxi app development is research because every market has a different dynamic that changes over time.
 Your research will help you understand consumer preferences, demographics, travel patterns, and existing solutions in your proposed market.
 You will then get to know the pain points, which can be an opportunity for you to define the precise segment you need to tap into.
-This is how geographical regions and demographics can shape your ride offerings:
+Here’s how geographical regions and demographics can shape your ride offerings:

 Stage 2: Develop a Business Model Canvas